 Traditional and unique foods for Christmas

 These foods, prepared in large quantities, are there for anyone visiting during the holidays.
 Showing up unannounced at friends’ or relatives’ homes is customary in Salvadoran culture.
-Also, these foods are given as gifts to relatives and neighbors.

 The fireworks during Christmas celebrations